bbrandom91/SQL_HW/README.md

-# SQL_HW
+# SQL_Sakila

-This is an assignment for a data analysis class.
-I open a SQL database and perform several types of SQL queries.
+In this script I perform some SQl queries to explore the Sakila dataset.